Trump arraignment: Private plane, agents, protests expected on journey

 - Published

-Donald Trump will shortly emerge from his Florida home to take a roughly five-hour journey to New York City ahead of his court appearance there.
+Donald Trump has left his Florida home and boarded his private plane to take a roughly three-hour flight to New York City ahead of his court appearance there.

-He faces unspecified charges in connection with a payment his lawyer made to porn star Stormy Daniels before the 2016 election.
+He faces unspecified charges in connection with a payment his lawyer made to porn star Stormy Daniels before the 2016 presidential election.

-The trip will begin as he departs Mar-a-Lago in front of supporters cheering him on.
+The trip began as he emerged from Mar-a-Lago in front of supporters cheering him on.
 It could end with a more hostile crowd lining the streets of Manhattan.

 Here's a more detailed guide on what to expect from each leg of his journey.